 As the habitats range from grazed water-meadow (Long Meadow) through rough grassland and hay meadow (The Kidneys) to tall herbs, bramble patches, scrub and woodland (Aston’s Eyot), with waterways added, there is quite a range of species of animal and plant found on the site.

-This is not an area of rare and exciting species, but an excellent area for common woodland and wood-edge species of the sort not found in urban areas with only tidy parks and gardens.
-Breeding birds include sparrowhawk, stock dove, green woodpecker, blackcap, garden warbler, whitethroat and long-tailed tit, while kites, buzzards and kingfishers are regularly seen.
+The eyot is an excellent area for common woodland and wood-edge species not often found in urban areas.
+Breeding birds include sparrowhawk, stock dove, green woodpecker, blackcap, garden warbler, whitethroat and long-tailed tit.
+Kites, buzzards and kingfishers are regularly seen.
 In winter redwings and fieldfares join local thrushes on the berries, while siskins and goldfinches feed on the alder seeds, with occasional redpolls, and water rails lurk in the ditch.
 Roe deer, muntjac, badgers and foxes are resident, and in some years large numbers of frogs and toads breed in the ditches.
 Butterflies are numerous, and the now rare Brown Hairstreak has recently been found.

 Woodlands are dominated by willow along the Cherwell, cherry nearer the main path, apple in the ‘orchard’, with ash and poplar in the plantation.
 Elsewhere there are patches of trees rather than woodland, and there is a largish blackthorn thicket roughly in the middle.
 Alder is scattered along the river and ditch banks, and there are some very large hybrid poplars along the Shire Lake Ditch that pre-date the 1980s plantation.